Traffic Offense Attorney in Fort Worth, TX

-- Where can learn more about traffic tickets in Fort Worth and the Lone Star State?
+- Where can I learn more about traffic tickets in Fort Worth and the Lone Star State?

-Moving violations are defined under Title 37 Texas Administrative Code § 15.89 as being acts “committed in connection with the operation of a motor vehicle on a public street or highway, which constitutes a hazard to traffic and is prohibited by state law or city ordinance.”
-The Administrative Code lists more than 200 traffic offenses that constitute moving violations in Texas.
+Moving violations (also called traffic offenses) are defined under Title 37 Texas Administrative Code § 15.89 as being acts “committed in connection with the operation of a motor vehicle on a public street or highway, which constitutes a hazard to traffic and is prohibited by state law or city ordinance.”
+The Administrative Code lists more than 200 traffic infractions that constitute moving violations in Texas.

-Some of the most common offenses that Townsend, Gebhardt & Eppes, PLLC handles include, but are not limited to:
+Some of the most common ones that Gebhardt and Eppes, PLLC handles include, but are not limited to:

 - Speeding Tickets;